glowkeeper/P3D/docs/labs/week2Session2.md

 # g++ -o imageCreator main.cpp && ./imageCreator > image.ppm
 ```

-You should see a gamma corrected sphere that is significantly lighter.
+You should see a gamma corrected diffuse material sphere that is significantly lighter than the image generated above.

 ![](./images/gammaCorrectedSphere.png)